 There is one other problem that many people want a solution to with regards to the headphones and speakers on a computer that is running on the Windows 10 operating system, and that is not being able to get both of the workings at the same time.
 While it isn’t something that everyone needs to have, there are some people out there who would prefer having the option to use both at once.

 To be clear, if you found the correct workaround for using the headphones, it doesn’t mean that your computer speakers will not work until you change the setting back again.
 It should automatically begin switching over for you when you remove the headphones and then want to use the speakers the computer comes with already.
 That was the case when I did it.
 This guide is going to teach you how to have both the speakers and headphones running simultaneously.

-Using Headphones and Speakers in Windows 10 at the same time
+How to Use Headphones and Speakers in Windows 10 at Same Time

 Right-click on the Sound icon from the system tray and then click where it says “Sounds.”

 Click on the “Playback” tab and right-click on your speaker and then choose to “Set as Default Device.”
 (There are times when you visit this space and the speaker is showing up for you to see but when you right-click on it there is no way for you to set it as the default option.
 Don’t worry if you are one of those people experiencing the same thing.
 If there is no choice there for you to set it as the default speaker, then it is likely because it is already set as the default speaker and you can skip to the next step.
 These cases are common if you have an all-in-one computer and the speakers are built into the computer itself.)